RILAB/historical_genomics/README.md

 * Need to get iHS, Fst working
 * Run on imputed data
-* split by time/heterotic group
+* split by time and heterotic group

 #### Pedigree Analysis